ArcadeTV/neogeo-menu/unibios/unibios_patch_readme.md

 |     |  _|  _| .'| . | -_| | | |  |  |
 |__|__|_| |___|__,|___|___| |_|  \___/
 ```
-# BackToMenu Patch for UNIBIOS 4.0
+# BackToMenu Patch for UNIBIOS 4.0 (unusable)

 - UNIBIOS created by [Razoola](http://unibios.free.fr)

 ---

 This aims to bring back a "Back To Menu" option for the custom 161in1 cart based on the work of VORTEX.

+**Important** Due to a protection any edited version of the Unibios will crash at some point.
+There are already efforts to bring this feature to the CPLD on the cart.

 ---